ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    widget0-application2-z3     available   10.2.2.0/24    widget0-application2     us-south-3   widget0-application2
    ```

-The VPC configuration can be created, edited and displayed using the ibm cloud console.
-Navigate to the [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) and find the VPCs, subnets and all of the other resources created above.
+1. Optionally navigate to the [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) and find the VPCs, subnets and all of the other resources created above.

-### List the {{site.data.keyword.dns_short}} resources
+1. List the {{site.data.keyword.dns_short}} resources
 {: #network_dns}

    The {{site.data.keyword.dns_short}} and zone were created with the terraform snippet:
    ```
    resource "ibm_resource_instance" "dns" {
      name              = "${var.basename}-dns"